- An IRMAA is a surcharge added to your monthly Medicare Part B and Part D premiums, based on your yearly income.

 - You filed an amended tax return during the year the SSA is using to determine the IRMAA.

-The second situation involves life changing events.
-These are events that significantly impact your income.
+The second situation involves life changing events that significantly impact your income.
 There are seven qualifying events:

 - divorce or marriage annulment